MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 2. **Updating** – In the Asset Library *Right-click a Template Asset* → **Edit Template Definition**.
 Save to propagate changes to all instances.
 3. **Instantiation** – Drag from the Assets panel into the world → One root entity is created.
 4. **Overrides** – Modify properties on the root entity; these persist through updates.
-5. **Unlinking** – Right-click an instance root → *Unlink instance root* → Entities become editable, but stop receiving updates.
+5. **Unlinking** – Right-click an instance root → *Unlink instance root* → Entities become editable but stop receiving updates.

 ---
 ## Summary